A10 – new European architecture: History and profile

 A10 – new European architecture was founded in 2004 by architecture critic Hans Ibelings and graphic designer Arjan Groot.
 The first issue appeared in November 2004.
 The magazine was published by Boom publishers Amsterdam BV on a bimonthly basis.
 It had its headquarters in Amsterdam.
 One of the editors-in-chief was Indira van 't Klooster.

+Indexing

+A10 is indexed by Design and Applied Arts Index.